wghglory/h5-projectReview/README.md

 Add nav in home component.
 Maybe home just shows introduction and navlinks.
 If that happens, login + home should be in app module.
 And project List and individual project are in project module.

+### Folder structure

+Now `app` folder includes home, project, review folders.
+And each subfolder has its service, filters.
+Other solution is to create a `components, services` folder.

 ## Issue solving

 1. Can't bind to 'ngModel' since it isn't a known property of 'input'